KamilaHase/MS4/README.md

 - **Footer**
     - It was difficult for me to provide a footer that would always stick to the bottom while not covering some of the content.
 If there is not enough content on page that would push footer down, on some devices the footer may be floating on the page.
 To correct that I was adding a CSS class "bottom-footer" although I still see it as a bug as it is not sufficient for all types of devices.
 Also, a mistake can easily appear if the programmer wouldn't remember to add the CSS class in further development.

+- **Delivery banner**
+    - Deliver banner has added JavaScript funtionality that enables hiding.
+However as JavaScript loads each page, the banner shows up when user enters a new page.
+This is considered as not user friendly and advised to be fixed in future development.

 ## Deployment
 Ensured deployed page on Heroku loads up correctly.
 Ensured Debug variable is set to False.
 There is no difference between the deployed version and the development version.